annelo-msft/ClientModelDIIntegrationSample/README.md

 5. App Page: [Code behind/PageModel constructor takes client](https://github.com/annelo-msft/ClientModelDIIntegrationSample/blob/main/AspireIntegrationToy/AspireIntegrationToy/Pages/Index.cshtml.cs#L11)
 6. App Page: [Call client from request callback](https://github.com/annelo-msft/ClientModelDIIntegrationSample/blob/main/AspireIntegrationToy/AspireIntegrationToy/Pages/Index.cshtml.cs#L21)

-#### Open Questions
+#### Questions

 1. [Is it better to add an AddClient extension method as an extension to a host or service collection?](https://github.com/annelo-msft/ClientModelDIIntegrationSample/blob/main/AspireIntegrationToy/Microsoft.Extensions.ClientModel/ClientModelExtensions.cs#L11)
+    _Answer: Typically when you are just registering DI services, your extension methods just hang off `IServiceCollection`.
+It would be good to start there.
+The `IConfiguration` can be resolved later (through DI).
     1. If we took a service collection, would we be able to access the app configuration settings?
     2. I assume in a builder pattern you would return a builder, but [is there a convention to follow there?](https://github.com/annelo-msft/ClientModelDIIntegrationSample/blob/main/AspireIntegrationToy/Microsoft.Extensions.ClientModel/ClientModelExtensions.cs#L39)
 2. [Does this look like a good way to add client options, or is there a better pattern to follow for that?](https://github.com/annelo-msft/ClientModelDIIntegrationSample/blob/main/AspireIntegrationToy/Microsoft.Extensions.ClientModel/ClientModelExtensions.cs#L24)
+    _Answer: When you resolve an options object, you resolve the `IOptions<ClientPipelineOptions>` (or `IOptionsSnapshot<T>`, etc.) service.
+Not the Options object itself._

     1. [How we access options](https://github.com/annelo-msft/ClientModelDIIntegrationSample/blob/main/AspireIntegrationToy/Microsoft.Extensions.ClientModel/ClientModelExtensions.cs#L30) seems like it would rely on the answer to 2 ... what's best for that?
 3. Does [this part](https://github.com/annelo-msft/ClientModelDIIntegrationSample/blob/main/AspireIntegrationToy/AspireIntegrationToy/Pages/Index.cshtml.cs#L12) work because of the DI system?
 What's happening there and how does it work?
+    1. _Answer: When the `IndexModel` object gets created via DI, the arguments to its constructor are resolved from the DI container_